Adoption Home Study Saskatchewan: The Mutual Family Assessment Guide

 The 27-Hour PRIDE Training Requirement

-Every adoptive applicant must complete PRIDE training before an MFA can be finalized.
+Every adoptive applicant must complete PRIDE training.
 PRIDE stands for Parent Resources for Information, Development and Education.
-The 27-hour program covers:
+Confirm with your worker when the 27-hour program must be completed in relation to the MFA.
+It covers:

 - Trauma-informed parenting and the effects of early adversity